jdmaturen/shifted_beta_geometric_py/README.md

 A python implementation of the shifted-beta-geometric (sBG) model from Fader and Hardie's ["How to Project Customer Retention" (2006)](http://www.brucehardie.com/papers/021/sbg_2006-05-30.pdf).

-Important note to modelers: sBG is only applicable to discrete, contractual customer relationships:
+Important note to modelers: amongst other presumptions, see §3 of the paper, sBG is only applicable to discrete, contractual customer relationships:

 <img src="customer_bases.png" alt="Custer Bases Diagram" width=363 height=321>